hellohaptik/chatbot_ner/docs/adding_entities.md

 -----------

-Chatbot ner reads data from these csv files and puts them into the datastore under a entity named after the filename of the csv file.
+Chatbot NER reads data from these csv files and puts them into the datastore under a entity named after the filename of the csv file.

 > *csv filename should contain only lowercase english alphabets and '_' (underscore) symbol*